Honesty, Mental Health Support, Etc.: How To Address Cheating In Your Relationship

 Getty/Vadym Pastukh

 Self-forgiveness is not the same thing as giving yourself a “pass,” or deeming the behavior acceptable.
-However, it can be seen as the first step of moving past the guilt and pain caused by your action.
+However, it can be seen as the first step in moving past the guilt and pain caused by your actions.

 The following steps may help you forgive yourself: